tmouradian/contentful/readme.md

 # Description

-This is a sample integration project between Contentful CMS, **spike**static website build tool and **spike-contentful** plugin.
+This is a sample integration project between Contentful CMS, **spike** static website build tool and **spike-contentful** plugin.

 The project runs a simple biuld that resolves Contenful publsihed entires and builds speicified websites

-Its works great 💯
+It works great 💯

 ## Setup